Myfanwy/VisualTechRoundup2015/README.md

 # VisualTechRoundup2015
-The science visualization resources you didn't know you had.
-Materials complementing the presentation at UCD Animal Behavior Student Conference (2015)
+The data organization and visualization resources you didn't know you had.
+Materials complementing the presentation at UCD Animal Behavior Student Conference (March 7, 2015).

 ###Topics covered: